Ion Antonescu: Ouster and arrest

 The new Romanian authorities declared peace with the Allies and advised the population to greet Soviet troops.
 On 25 August, as Bucharest was successfully defending itself against German retaliations, Romania declared war on Nazi Germany.
 The events disrupted German domination in the Balkans, putting a stop to the Maibaum offensive against Yugoslav Partisans.
 The coup was nevertheless a unilateral move, and, until the signature of an armistice on 12 September,Final Report, p.
 316; Cioroianu, p.
 51; Deletant, pp. 247–248; Kelso, p.
 130; Nicholls, pp. 167, 225 the country was still perceived as an enemy by the Soviets, who continued to take Romanian soldiers as prisoners of war.
 In parallel, Hitler reactivated the Iron Guardist exile, creating a Sima-led government in exile that did not survive the war's end in Europe.

-Placed in the custody of PCR militants, Ion Antonescu spent the interval at a house in Bucharest's Vatra Luminoasă quarter.Deletant, pp. 243–244, 345–346 He was afterward handed to the Soviet occupation forces, who transported him to Moscow, together with his deputy Mihai Antonescu, Governor of Transnistria Gheorghe Alexianu, Defense Minister Constantin Pantazi, Gendarmerie commander Constantin Vasiliu and Bucharest Police chief Mircea Elefterescu.Deletant, p.
+Placed in the custody of PCR militants, Antonescu spent the interval at a house in Bucharest's Vatra Luminoasă quarter.Deletant, pp. 243–244, 345–346 He was afterward handed to the Soviet occupation forces, who transported him to Moscow, together with his deputy Mihai Antonescu, Governor of Transnistria Gheorghe Alexianu, defence minister Constantin Pantazi, Gendarmerie commander Constantin Vasiliu and Bucharest Police chief Mircea Elefterescu.Deletant, p.
 244 They were subsequently kept in luxurious detention at a mansion nearby the city,Cioroianu, p.
 296; Deletant, pp. 244, 246 and guarded by SMERSH, a special counter-intelligence body answering directly to Stalin.
 Shortly after Germany surrendered in May 1945, the group was moved to Lubyanka prison.
-There, Antonescu was interrogated and reputedly pressured by SMERSH operatives, among them Viktor Semyonovich Abakumov, but transcripts of their conversations were never sent back to Romania by the Soviet authorities.Deletant, pp. 246, 346 Later research noted that the main issues discussed were the German-Romanian alliance, the war on the Soviet Union, the economic toll on both countries, and Romania's participation in the Holocaust (defined specifically as crimes against "peaceful Soviet citizens").
+There, Antonescu was interrogated and reputedly pressured by SMERSH operatives, among them Viktor Abakumov, but transcripts of their conversations were never sent back to Romania by the Soviet authorities.Deletant, pp. 246, 346 Later research noted that the main issues discussed were the German-Romanian alliance, the war on the Soviet Union, the economic toll on both countries, and Romania's participation in the Holocaust (defined specifically as crimes against "peaceful Soviet citizens").
 At some point during this period, Antonescu attempted suicide in his quarters.
-He was returned to Bucharest in spring 1946 and held in Jilava prison.
+He was returned to Bucharest in spring 1946 and held in Jilava Prison.
 He was subsequently interrogated by prosecutor Avram Bunaciu, to whom he complained about the conditions of his detainment, contrasting them with those in Moscow, while explaining that he was a vegetarian and demanding a special diet.